mozilla/data-docs/meta/contributing.md

 ## Adding a new article

 Be sure to link to your new article from `SUMMARY.md`, or GitBook will not render the file.

+The structure of the repository is outlined in [this article](./structure.md).

 This documentation is under active development, so we may already be working on the documentation you need.